freelancer254/raas/README.md

 You can create an account with a username, password and dummy email\
 You can also use the demo user:\
 username: demo\
-password: demo\
+password: demo

 ## Request RandomWords
-To make the post request, you must first be authenticated.\
+To make the post request, you must first be authenticated.

 The request takes two parameters:\
 numWords: int (1-10)\
-callBackUrl: string | use
+callBackUrl: string\
+You can use the demo callBackUrl or provide your own.
 ```
 "https://raasdemo.deta.dev/fulfilment"
 ```
-The repsonse is a json object on success and error 500 on error:\
+The response is a json object on success and error 500 on error:\
 Sample response:
 ```
 {"accepted":true,